B2 & B4 Chemistry (1st semester) 2025 - 2026

 Calculation Warm-up 3

-7. Wavelength, Frequency and Energy Drill do 5, miss 0 or 1, Light conversion
+7. Wavelength, Frequency and Energy Drill do 5, miss 0 or 1

 Chem Think: Particulate Nature of Matter